passalis/sef/docs/examples.rst

      pip install pysef

 Before running any of the following examples, please download the pre-extracted feature vectors from the following `drobpox folder <https://www.dropbox.com/sh/9qlt6b54v5jxial/AABccAu09ngHWPoj7kc9HOaXa?dl=0>`_  into a folder named *data*.
-Then, run the downloaded example (see the following) from the same root folder that contains the *data* folder.
+Then, run the downloaded example (refer to the following sections) from the same root folder that contains the *data* folder.
 Alternatively, you can simply update the data path in the code (please refer to :ref:`Data loading <data-loading>` for more details on data loading).

 Please also install *matplotlib*, which is also needed for some of the following examples/tutorials::